brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 ![Triangle Brush Sample](images/intrographics_trianglebrushsample.png "Sample how the triangle brush will look")

-But to be able to get to that, we will need to introduce two new concepts: `ofVec2f` and `ofNoise`.

-First up is [`ofVec2f`](http://openframeworks.cc/documentation/math/ofVec2f.html "ofVec2f Documentation Page").
+But to be able to get to that, we will need to introduce [`ofVec2f`](http://openframeworks.cc/documentation/math/ofVec2f.html "ofVec2f Documentation Page").
 We've been defining a point in space by keeping two separate variables - one for the x position and one for the y position.
 A triangle is defined by three points, so we would end up with six separate variables if we continued with our current tactic.  `ofVec2f` is a vector, and it allows us to hold both the x and y coordinates in one variable (and comes with some handy math operations).
 You can use an ofVec2f variable like this:

 	ofVec2f mousePos(mouseX, mouseY);